-Houses differ widely in quality, they are not homogeneous goods and are often produced as one of a kind, i.e. they are unique durables (Diewert (2003b) p.
+Houses differ widely in quality, they are not homogeneous goods and are often produced as one of a kind; are unique durables (Diewert (2003b) p.
 24).
 Under the matched model method the price changes of the same good is measured between periods.
-Maintenance and depreciation of houses varies over time so matching is difficult and quality adjustment of some sort is necessary.
+As houses may differ when traded, matching often fails.
+This is especially the case under housing crises when the volume of trade falls, fewer houses are sold and the quality differ videly.
+Maintenance and depreciation of houses vary over time so matching is difficult and quality adjustment of some sort is necessary.
 Houses do not appear on the market in exactly the same condition as they were when last purchased or produced so the matched model methodology fails and a quality adjustment of the house price index is needed.

-Every sale of a house is random and does not necessarily reflect the value or the quantity of the housing stock.
-Often it is required that they either reflect the stock (value or quantity) of houses or the transactions.
-Usually the indices suitable for use in the CPI are of the transaction kind.
-The methods used when the stock is valued are value estimates, but the aim of CPIs is to measure price changes and therefore the transaction indices are often used in CPI price measurement.
+Sales of houses are random and do not necessarily reflect the value or the composition of the housing stock.

+The indices suitable for use in the CPI are usually of the transaction kind but the methods, which are used when the housing stock is valued, are value estimates.
+The aim of CPI's is to measure price changes and therefore the transaction indices are often used in the CPI compilation.

-There are four main methods suggested in constructing constant quality adjusted real estate price indexes (Diewert (2006), p.
+There are four main methods suggested for constructing constant quality adjusted real estate price indexes (Diewert (2006), p.
 6-18).

-The repeated sales method uses houses that are sold more than once (Baily, Muth and Nourks (1963)) and has been developed in a weighted form (Palmquist (1980)).
-That method can be interpreted as a hedonic method where the characteristic is the house sold.
-The problem with this method is the risk for bias, e.g. when major renovation or other changes have been made on the house which increase the quality or if the wear of the house has been high causing a decrease in the quality.
+The repeated sales method uses houses that are sold more than once (Baily, Muth and Nourks (1963)).
+The method has been developed in a weighted form (Palmquist (1980)) and that method can be interpreted as a hedonic method where the characteristic is the house sold.
+The problem with this method is the risk of bias, e.g. when major renovation or other changes have been made on the house which increase the quality or if the wear of the house has been high causing a decrease in the quality.
 Such changes are not captured by this method.
-In Iceland this method cannot be used because the number of housing transaction are too few and thus not enough repeated sales to be able to calculate the repeated sales index.
+There are insufficient numbers of repeated sales on the Icelandic housing market in order to calculate such an index.

-The assessments method is based on a comparison between valuation of a house, often official, and its salesprice.
+The assessment method is based on a comparison between valuation of a house, often official, and its salesprice.
 In that case information on housing characteristics is not needed.
-Its quality is also dependant upon the methods used in the house valuation.
-It is an unweighted transaction index using the arithmetic mean as an estimator and compared to the repeated sales method all housing transactions are used in the calculations.
-Example of such indices are found in New Zealand, Denmark, Sweden and the Netherlands (Wal et al. (2006)).
-If detailed information about the characteristics of the properties is available a stratification can be used and geometric estimator and superlative weighting could also be applied improving the method.
+It is an unweighted transaction index using the arithmetic mean as an estimator.
+Compared to the repeated sales method all housing transactions are used in the calculations.
+Examples of such indices are found in New Zealand, Denmark, Sweden and the Netherlands (Wal et. al. (2006) and de Vries et. al. (2008)).

+If detailed information on the property characteristics is available, stratification can be used and geometric estimator and superlative weighting could also be applied improving the method.